Vilnius University: Faculties

 Vilnius University has 15 faculties, with one located in Kaunas and one in Šiauliai.
-The magnificent historical campus in the old town hosts the faculties of History, Philology and Philosophy, and the library that was founded in 1570.
+The historic campus in the old town hosts the faculties of History, Philology and Philosophy, and the library that was founded in 1570.
 The modern campus on Saulėtekio Avenue houses the faculties of Economics, Physics, Communications and Law, as well as the Business School and the Life Sciences Centre that started operating in 2016 with laboratories.